Mittagskogel/Flash-X-AD/source/Simulation/SimulationMain/BrioWuShockTube/README.md

 	4) plttype      = either 'chk' or 'plt_cnt'
 	5) solntype_OPT = either 1, 2, or 3 for x-axis shock prop., y-axis shock prop., or
 x=y shock prop. respectively.
+	(Note that this plot script assumes that basenm=BrioWu)